ocaml/infrastructure/_posts/2023-05-30-emissions-monitoring.md

 title: An Update on the Environmental Impact of the OCaml.org Cluster
 ---

-*TL;DR For the 19 machines we monitor in the OCaml.org cluster we are seeing a figure in the ball park of 70kg of CO2e per week.*
+*TL;DR For the 19 machines we monitor in the OCaml.org cluster we are seeing a figure in the ball park of 70kg of CO2e per week.
+[Discussion thread here](https://discuss.ocaml.org/t/initial-emissions-monitoring-of-the-ocaml-org-infrastructure/12335).*

 Since the OCaml.org redesign we have, as a community, [committed](https://discuss.ocaml.org/t/ocaml-org-recapping-2022-and-queries-on-the-fediverse/11099/21) to being [accountable for our impact on the environment](https://ocaml.org/policies/carbon-footprint).
 As a first step we aimed to accurately quantify our impact by calculating the total amount of energy we are using.
 It is necessary to establish a baseline of present activity to determine whether any changes we make in the future are reducing our CO2e emissions.